gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Port HelpTasksPlugin and WrapperPluginAutoApplyAction to Java.
 - Document in user guide.

-Issue: can't apply `cunit` plugin without `c` plugin also applied.
+#### Issues discovered

-Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
+- Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
+- Issue: can't apply `cunit` plugin without `c` plugin also applied.
-Issue: CUnit source sets and binaries are not associated with any component.
+- Issue: CUnit source sets and binaries are not associated with any component.
-Issue: CUnit test suite has additional `c` source set defined.
+- Issue: CUnit test suite has additional `c` source set defined.
-Issue: CUnit test executable launcher has additional `c` source directory defined.
+- Issue: CUnit test executable launcher has additional `c` source directory defined.
-Issue: DefaultProjectClassDirectoryBinary.buildable is always false.
+- Issue: DefaultProjectClassDirectoryBinary.buildable is always false.

 ### Story: User views component model as HTML report